I3Cwg/AD-simulator-attack/assets/README.md

 ### 💣 **1.
 DCSync Attack**

-DCSync is an attack technique that allows an attacker to simulate the behavior of a Domain Controller (DC) to extract sensitive data, like user credentials, from Active Directory.
+DCSync is an attack that threat agents utilize to impersonate a Domain Controller and perform replication with a targeted Domain Controller to extract password hashes from Active Directory.
+The attack can be performed both from the perspective of a user account or a computer, as long as they have the necessary permissions assigned, which are:
+* **Replicating Directory Changes**
+* **Replicating Directory Changes All**

 **📌 Prerequisites:**